rishivanukuru/rishivanukuru.github.io/index.md

 In the [DualStream](projects/dualstream) project (also [here](/dualstream)), we showcase how mobile phones can be used to support rich and practical forms of spatial remote communication in a range of contexts.
 More recently, we have studied the dynamics of mobile spatial collaboration relative to video calls ([paper](https://arxiv.org/abs/2601.17238)), and are drawing from ideas of seamful interaction and trajectories to design ecosystems for everyday spatial computing (in progress).

-For a higher-level phrasing of my research goals:
+_For a higher-level phrasing of my research goals:_

-> As a designer and human-computer interaction (HCI) researcher, I build and study new interactive systems that support meaningful forms of collaboration across space and time.
-With new technologies seeking to radically change the way we live and work, often for the worse, I believe we have a responsibility to take a more critical and intentional stance towards design, and _"commit to a possible, by means of resisting the probable"_^1^.
+As a designer and human-computer interaction (HCI) researcher, I build and study new interactive systems that support meaningful forms of collaboration across space and time.
+With new technologies seeking to radically change the way we live and work, often for the worse, I believe we have a responsibility to take a more critical and intentional stance towards design, and _"commit to a possible, by means of resisting the probable" ([Stengers, 2017](https://parsejournal.com/article/the-insistence-of-possibles-towards-a-speculative-pragmatism/)).
 Building upon insights from the allied fields of Science & Technology Studies, Social and Cognitive Sciences, Computer-Supported Cooperative Work, and Philosophy, I design tools for collaboration in the immediate future, and demonstrate _possible_ alternatives to the dominant implementations of systems that use Spatial Computing and AI.

-_1: Isabelle Stengers - The Insistence of Possibles.
-2017._ [(Link)](https://parsejournal.com/article/the-insistence-of-possibles-towards-a-speculative-pragmatism/)

 During my PhD, I've also been fortunate to work with:
 - The [Intentional Meetings](https://www.microsoft.com/en-us/research/project/intentional-meetings/) team at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/), on designing interfaces to support temporal work across meetings (Summer 2024).